Man Dives Out of Moving Car, Attempts to ‘Buy’ Freedom - Judge Sets June Trial | Davis Vanguard

 Walker, on that May 22 evening, said he had responded to a pod hit, which is a notification that occurs when a camera pod detects the license plate of a reportedly stolen vehicle.

-Walker remembered following the Chevy until it slowed to a speed of about 10 miles per hour, when the defendant allegedly dove out of the vehicle.
-The vehicle then collided with an apartment complex metal fence, over which the defendant climbed to escape.
+Walker remembered following the Chevy until it slowed to a speed of about 10 miles per hour, in which the in-custody defendant allegedly then dived out.
+The vehicle collided with an apartment complex metal fence, of which the defendant climbed over to escape.
 Policemen arrived on the scene and set a perimeter around the complex before making the arrest.

 A second officer, Andrew Cunningham, testified Wednesday, noting that he had been a part of the perimeter around the complex and had also contacted the registered owner of the stolen Chevy, T. W..
 She confirmed that that vehicle was her vehicle.
 After seeing the defendant, she also confirmed that she did not know him and definitely he should not have been driving it.